zjunlp/KnowPrompt/README.md

 # KnowPrompt

-Code and datasets for our paper [KnowPrompt: Knowledge-aware Prompt-tuning  with  Synergistic Optimization for Relation Extraction](https://arxiv.org/pdf/2104.07650.pdf).
+Code and datasets for the WWW2022 paper [KnowPrompt: Knowledge-aware Prompt-tuning  with  Synergistic Optimization for Relation Extraction](https://arxiv.org/pdf/2104.07650.pdf).

 # What's New